 Because the impact of these analytical cookies on your privacy is very limited in light of the GDPR and Section 11.7a of the Dutch Telecommunication Act, you do not need to give your consent for this.
-If you do not want us to place cookies on your device, we recommend that you turn on the Do Not Track function in your browser.
-Matomo will not follow you and will not place cookies.
+If you do not want us to track your device, we recommend that you turn on the Do Not Track function in your browser.
+Matomo will not track users that use the Do Not Track function (see this page on Matomo.org).
 For more information about Do Not Track and how to turn it on in your browser, see the website All About Do Not Track.

-When you send email-mails to firstname.lastname@example.org we collect the following data:
+When you send emails to email@example.com we collect the following data:

 - Email address used and other mail header data (like time);